-LIABILITY INSURANCE INFORMATIONSEE COMMENT ABOVE
+LIABILITY INSURANCE INFORMATION

-All students must purchase professional liability insurance prior to registering the second semester of the program.
+All students must purchase professional liability insurance 2prior to October 1 of the year students enter the program.
 Proof of policy renewal is required annually and professional liability insurance must be maintained until graduation.
-Further information regarding liability insurance is available in the Clinical Education Handbook.
+Failure to comply with liability insurance requirement may lead to dismissal from the Physical Therapy program.